habaneropep2019/dsnt-scripts/README.md

 LICENSING
 ==========
-Multiple licenses may be used in this repository.
+Different licenses may be used in this repository, and some pieces may be multi-licensed (made available under more than one license).
 Always look at the relevent COPYING file.
 The various licenses are listed below.

 - Dissonant Documentation Freedom License version 1 (DDFL1)
+- Dissonant Software Freedom License version 1 (DSFL1)
 - GNU General Public License version 3 (GPL3)